Infocaster/Datefolders/ReadMe.txt

 DateFolderDocType | The doctype to use for creating the year/month/day folders. (e.g "DateFolder") CreateDayFolders | Boolean indicating whether or not day folders should be created, if false only years and months are created.
-OrderByDecending | Boolean indicating sort order for date folders (default: false)
+OrderByDecending | Boolean indicating sort order for date folders (default: false) AllowedParentIds | (Optional) The node id for the parent(s) to limit the creation of datefolders to. (e.g. 1234) - comma separated values are allowed for multiple note ids
+AllowedParentDocTypes | (Optional) The doctype alias for the parent(s) to limit the creation of datefolders to. (e.g. "blog") - comma separated values are allowed for multiple doctype aliases

 For more information, check out the links below:
 Github - https://github.com/Infocaster/Datefolders